jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/vim-motions.md

 same, which is more logical.
 However, this causes a small incompatibility between Vi and Vim.

-## 5. Text object motions                                  object-motions
+## 5. Text Object Motions Object-motions

 (
 [count] sentences backward.  exclusive motion.